Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 Since I had just moved houses and all my electronics were still at my old place, I had to figure out how to use the Raspberry Pi without a keyboard or monitor.
 I ended up setting it up for headless operation, which means accessing it remotely from my laptop over Wi-Fi.
 By enabling SSH and using a tool like PuTTY or the built-in terminal, I could control the Pi entirely from my computer.
 This allowed me to run commands, install software, and experiment with projects without needing the physical peripherals.
 It was a lifesaver while I waited to get my setup back from the old house.

-This is what we did -
+This is what I did -

 ### **Step 1: Download Raspberry Pi OS**